SimonMoynihan33/Level-Lounge/TESTING.md

 ### **User Authentication Tests**

-These tests are designed to ensure that the basic user authentication features of Level Lounge, like logging in and logging out, are working correctly.
+My python tests are designed to ensure that the basic user authentication features of Level Lounge, like logging in and logging out, are working correctly.
 They’re set up using Django’s `TestCase` class, which allows you to simulate user interactions with the site in a safe testing environment.
 This environment uses a temporary mock database that’s created at the start of the tests and destroyed once they’re finished, so there’s no risk of affecting your real data.

 #### **How the Tests Work**